Noy-Meir/monday-access-service/README.md

 This is an MVP/assignment context where standing up a database would add infrastructure complexity without adding value to the design review.
 The deliberate trade-off is acceptable here because the **Repository Pattern** ensures this decision is fully contained.

 **How it stays production-ready:**
-`AccessRequestService` depends on `IAccessRequestRepository` — an interface with five methods (`save`, `findById`, `findByUserId`, `findByStatus`, `findAll`, `update`).
+`AccessRequestService` depends on `IAccessRequestRepository` — an interface with six methods (`save`, `findById`, `findByUserId`, `findByStatus`, `findAll`, `update`).
 The in-memory implementation is one concrete class that satisfies this contract.
 Replacing it with a PostgreSQL or MongoDB implementation requires:
 1. Creating a new class that implements `IAccessRequestRepository`.
 2. Changing one line in `container.ts`.

 Zero changes to service, controller, or route code.
-This is the Dependency Inversion Principle applied to storage.

 **Known limitations of this choice:**
 - Data is lost on process restart.
 - Not safe for multi-instance deployments (each instance has its own Map).
 - No transaction support.

-A production deployment would swap in a `PostgresAccessRequestRepository` or `MongoAccessRequestRepository` while keeping the entire business logic layer untouched.

 ---